pipinstallnik/shelf/README.md

-This is shelf!
+#This is shelf.
 A shared library for you and your friends.

+##Features